 - What are the challenges that they face in their jobs?

 To pull it all together and flesh out your ideal customer, create a Buyer Persona.
 Here’s a template from HubSpot that you can utilize.

-2. Identify the companies and decision makers you want to target
+2. Identify the companies and decision-makers you want to target

 3. Comb the web for your leads’ contact details

-We’re not going to lie — the research process can be pretty gruelling.
-Here, you’re essentially cyber-stalking your leads; you’ll want to check out their social media profiles, look at their company’s website, read interviews and profiles that they’ve done, and look at the press releases they’ve distributed to dig out their contact information.
+We’re not going to lie — the research process can be pretty grueling.
+Here, you’re essentially cyber-stalking your leads; you’ll want to check their social media profiles, look at their company’s website, read interviews and profiles that they’ve done, and look at the press releases they’ve distributed to dig out their contact information.

 4. Validate contact details